Cincinnati Zoo and Botanical Gardens has around 2000 animals including, Fiona, the famous baby hippo.

 The ordeal was recorded on video and was much talked about nationally and internationally.

-It sparked a debate over the use of lethal force instead of the tranquilizer on animals in captivity.
+It sparked a debate over using lethal force instead of the tranquilizer on animals in captivity.

-Cincinnati Zoo and Botanical Garden have quite a few engaging animal encounters for the zoo guests.
+Cincinnati Zoo and Botanical Garden have many engaging animal encounters for the zoo guests.

 Most are included with the general entry ticket.